-U.S. Acres was a strip created by Jim Davis, far better known for his role as the creator of Garfield.
-Going strong since March 1986, US Acres can be found here: http://garfield.com/us-acres/The strip centralized on a cast of Talking Animals who lived together on an unnamed farm:
+U.S. Acres was a short-lived comic strip created by Jim Davis, far better known for his role as the creator of Garfield, written and drawn by Brett Koth, one of Jim's assistants.
+The strip focused on a cast of talking animals who lived together on an unnamed farm:

 Orson, a pig with an overactive imagination and fondness for books

 Roy, a prankster rooster

 Wade, a paranoid duck who is afraid of everything

 Lanolin, a really mean sheep

 Bo, her really kind (but not too smart) brother

 Cody and Blue, a cat and dog, respectively

 The strip, begun in March 1986, was not a success (especially compared to Garfield), and it came to an end in April 1989.
 As a result, U.S.Acres and its cast are much better-known in animated form, due to appearing in Garfield and Friends.
 There, it existed for seven years as the "B" in that series's A-B-A format – that's right, the animated version lasted more than twice as long as the strip did!They also have their own Facebook page.The characters also appeared in the Android Platform 'Garfield's Defense' games to help said title character against food aliens and zombies.
 Also available in iPhone/iPod/iPad Platform.Known as Orson's Farmoutside the US.
 The strip is also referenced as such on the "Professor Garfield" children's educational website.Paws, Inc. has reposted many of the strips (aside from the final ones) on its website, here.